kardiatouthiam/student-dropout-prediction/README.md

 ## 📌 Objective

-The goal of this project is to predict student dropout and academic success using statistical analysis and machine learning techniques.
-This helps identify students at risk and supports early intervention.
+This project aims to predict student dropout and academic success using machine learning and statistical techniques.
+The goal is to identify students at risk and support early intervention strategies.

 ---

 ## 📊 Dataset

-The dataset includes academic and behavioral features such as:
+The dataset includes several academic and behavioral features such as:

 * Study performance
 * Attendance
 * Academic history
-* Other relevant student indicators
+* Student engagement indicators

 ---

 ## ⚙️ Methodology

-The project follows these steps:
+The project follows a complete data science pipeline:

 * Data cleaning and preprocessing
 * Exploratory Data Analysis (EDA)